Top of page

 • Arranging our furniture in a way that adheres to and goes beyond legal accessibility requirements in order to accommodate students with a range of abilities and body types.

-• Providing physical and online tools that support the needs of students with a range of accessibility needs and learning styles.
+• Providing physical and online tools that support the needs of students with a range of accessibility needs.

 Programming and Partnerships on Emory Campus

-• We will continue and expand collaborations with ISSS, the Office of RACE, the LGBT Life Office, Accessibility Services, the MMUF program, the English Language Learning Program, language departments, and other Emory offices, departments, and programs that nurture diversity, equity, and inclusion.
+We will continue and expand collaborations with ISSS, the LGBT Life Office, Accessibility Services, the MMUF program, the English Language Learning Program, language departments, and other Emory offices, departments, and programs that nurture diversity, equity, and inclusion.

-• We will continue and expand collaborations with the BSU, Blackstar*, and other multicultural student organizations on campus.
 In past years, we have co-sponsored events highlighting multilingual writing and celebrating Black writers.
 We would like to develop more joint programming, publications, and research initiatives with these organizations in the future.
-We will also seek out new ways to listen to and learn from members of these groups (without exploiting their labor), and we will seek out concrete ways to support the mission and initiatives of these organizations.
+We will also seek out new ways to listen to and learn from members of these groups, and we will seek out concrete ways to support the mission and initiatives of these organizations.

 Programming and Partnerships in the Broader Community

-• We will continue to develop and implement meaningful, reciprocal, ethical partnerships with groups in our city and region, focusing on marginalized and underserved populations.
-(Past partnerships have included Lee Arrendale State Prison, Freedom University, Maynard Jackson High School, and Cross Keys High School.)
+We will continue to develop and implement meaningful, reciprocal, and ethical partnerships with groups in our city and region, focusing on marginalized and underserved populations.
+Our current partnerships include the adult myLIFE program of the Emory Autism Center, the Emory-Tibet Science Initiative, and with Freedom University, a modern-day freedom school for undocumented youth.
+Past partnerships have included Lee Arrendale State Prison, Maynard Jackson High School, and Cross Keys High School.
+We will remain open to potential future partnerships as well.

-• We will continue, via our online appointment system, to collect demographic data regarding race, ethnicity, and language from students willing to disclose it, and we will do targeted outreach to student populations underrepresented in our space.
+We will continue to welcome formal and informal input on our offerings and programmings.
+We will also continue, via our online appointment system, to collect demographic data regarding race, ethnicity, and language from students willing to disclose it, and we will do targeted outreach to student populations underrepresented in our space.

-• We will publicly share about and invite constructive input on our anti-racism, equity, and inclusion work, including by updating this web page at least once per year.
+We will publicly share about and invite constructive input on our anti-racism, equity, and inclusion work, including by updating this commitment regularly and being open to feedback at writingcenter@emory.edu.
+Thank you for reading our Commitment to Anti-Racism, Equity, and Inclusion, and please reach out with any thoughts or questions.